WAS-D/p3p-patches/README.md

 2. Make sure to add `CHEAT ENABLE = 1` to `ms0:/seplugins/cwcheat/cwcheat.ini` so that patches may be applied on boot.
 3. Enable the patches you'd like to use via the cheats menu.

 # Mod Support Patch does not work on official hardware.
+Please use the xdelta method instead for modding.

 ### Patching `EBOOT.BIN`